johnstonskj/thrift-specs/docs/index.md

 HTTP Server | Other recommended |
 Pipes | Other recommended |
-Named Pipes | Other recommended | Where it makes sense
+Named Pipes | Other recommended | Where it makes sense Memory Buffer | | Often used for testing

 > We use the term *wrapper* in these documents to describe a capability that wraps another of the same type and enhances it's behavior in some manner.